-- (a) The Member has the right to dispute the assessment debt by submitting a written request for dispute resolution to the Mutual pursuant to the Mutual's "meet and confer" program, which is required by Civil Code sections 5900-5920; - (b) The Member may exercise his or her right to participate in alternative dispute resolution with a neutral third party under Civil Code sections 5925-5965 before the Mutual may initiate foreclosure against the owner's separate interest, except that binding arbitration shall not be available if the Mutual intends to initiate a judicial foreclosure; - (c) The Member has a right to submit a written request to meet with the Board of Directors to discuss a payment plan for the delinquent assessment, as long as the request for a meeting is made within fifteen (15) days following the postmark on the Mutual's Pre-Lien Notice to the Member.
+- (a) The Member has the right to dispute the assessment debt by submitting a written request for IDR to the Mutual pursuant to the Mutual's "meet and confer" program, which is required by Civil Code Sections 5900-5920; - (b) The Member may exercise his/her/their/its right to participate in ADR with a neutral third party under Civil Code Sections 5925-5965 before the Mutual may initiate foreclosure against the owner's Manor, except that binding arbitration shall not be available if the Mutual intends to initiate a judicial foreclosure;

+(c) The Member has a right to submit a written request to meet with the Board to discuss a payment plan for the delinquent assessment, as long as the request for a meeting is made within fifteen (15) days following the postmark on the Mutual's Pre-Lien Notice to the Member.
 That meeting must take place within forty-five (45) days (calculated from the postmark on the Member's request) and must be conducted in executive session.
 When a Member has made a timely request for a meeting to discuss a payment plan, the Mutual must provide the requesting Member with the Mutual's standards for payment plans, if any standards have been adopted.
-There is no statutory authorization for the Board to delegate this meeting obligation to a property manager, but the Board may designate a committee of one or more directors to meet with the Member if there is no regularly scheduled Board meeting that will occur within forty-five (45) days of the Member's request.
+There is no statutory authorization for the Board to delegate this meeting obligation to a property manager, but the Board may designate a committee of one or more directors to meet with the Member in a specially called executive session meeting that will occur within forty-five (45) days of the Member's request.